alexattia/Data-Science-Projects/README.md

 ## [Playing with Soccer data](https://github.com/alexattia/Data-Science-Projects/tree/master/KaggleSoccer)

-A a soccer fan and a data passionate, I wanted to play with soccer data.
+As a soccer fan and a data passionate, I wanted to play and analyze with soccer data.
 I don't know currently what's the aim of this project but I will parse data from diverse websites, for differents teams and differents players.